-Now it is time for you to prepare a documentation of your sonification and submit it together with the APK file of your app for the sonification design competition at ICAD 2023.
+Now it is time for you to prepare a documentation of your sonification using our downloadable LaTeX-Template or the online Overleaf Template and submit via Easy Chair for the sonification design competition at ICAD 2023.
+An exemplary documentation of my "Mixing Levels" version of Sonic Tilt can be found on ArXiv.
 Before you hand them in, please make sure that the APK file contains your latest changes: Uninstall Sonic Tilt from your smartphone and use the Windows Explorer to copy the APK file from your computer to your smartphone.
 On your smartphone, open the APK file to install the app.
 If prompted, toggle "Allow from this source".
 You may need to allow APK installs in your Android settings first.
 Depending on your Android version this can be done under "Settings" -> "Apps" -> "..." -> "Special access" -> "Install unknown apps" or under "Settings" -> "Apps & notifications" -> "Advanced" -> "Special app access" -> "Install unknown apps".

 Even when you strictly follow our instructions, issues can occur.
 Here are some common problems and potential solutions: